Travel & Transportation

 - The list of authorized faculty and staff drivers is maintained by the College's Risk Manager and may be found on Carleton's shared drive "Collab" , the student driver list is maintained by the Fleet Vehicle Manager.
 Copies of both lists are kept in the Campus Services Office and may be referred to prior to checking out a vehicle key.
 Copies of the student list are distributed to several departments who authorize student travel and upon request.

 - College vehicles are not to be used for personal business.
-All vehicle use will be charged through the College’s budget system and a budget number must be supplied for each vehicle reservation.
-Per mile rates are $.48 for compact cars and $.53 for minivans.
+All vehicle use will be charged with a per mile rate through the College’s budget system and a budget number must be supplied for each vehicle reservation.
 Departments and groups will be charged a 100 mile assessment fee if they fail to pick up a reserved vehicle.

 - The use of rooftop carriers or similar externally mounted storage containers on College-owned/leased passenger vehicles is prohibited.
 The College has one cargo mini-van, which can be used in place of trailers and/or rooftop carriers.
 Trailers containing a boat or other such apparatus that cannot easily fit in the cargo space may be towed using the cargo minivan.
 The College has purchased a utility trailer which may also be used behind a cargo van when more storage is required.
 Only authorized faculty and staff who have experience towing trailers are allowed to tow a trailer of any kind behind the College-owned vehicles.
 STUDENTS ARE PROHIBITED FROM USING A TRAILER OF ANY KIND.
 All drivers are encouraged to use the space in a cargo van in place of a trailer whenever possible.